 One thing you will often notice in live cash games is that, as the stacks get bigger, some players start making bigger open raises.

-It is not too uncommon to see people raising it up to $20 in a $1/2 cash game when the stacks get deep, and this is not a strategy you should adopt.
+It is not uncommon to see people raise it up to $20 in a $1/2 Texas Hold’em poker cash game when the stacks get deep, but this is not a strategy you should adopt.

-In fact, there is no reason to change your raise size depending on stack sizes at all.
+In fact, there is no reason to change your raise size depending on stack sizes.
 Opening to 2.5x or 3x is fine, even with hundreds of big blinds in your stack, and adding a big blind per limper is also a good idea.

 Keep in mind that, just like you would if the stacks were shallower, you want to raise bigger with your value hands if there are players at the table who seem to be playing many hands regardless of your raise size.